 When we called our families and friends to share the news, and when we returned home, the most common question we received was, “who asked who?!” and “how do you choose who asks who when it’s two girls?”.

 We ultimately chose to ask each other, as opposed to one asking the other.
 We both wrote each other letters and read them to each other that morning on the sea rocks below Old City in Dubrovnik.
-It was early in the morning, so it was nice to have the entire area to ourselves to have this special and private moment remain unique and private to us forever.
+It was early in the morning, so it was nice to have the entire area to ourselves to have this special and private moment remain unique and personal to us forever.

 As we read the letters to each other, we both grew emotional, knowing that everything in that moment felt right.
-The world stops during this time, and it’s so amazing to feel that type of love and share it with the person that you’ll be spending the rest of your life with.
+The world stops during this time, and it’s so amazing to feel that type of love and share it with the person you’ll be spending the rest of your life with.

 We knew we both wanted rings when we were to get engaged, and since we knew ahead of time that this was going to be the plan, we got our rings in advance of our trip.
 Since there is no wrong or right way to do things, we had a lot of communication ahead of time about rings, and so we went to the jeweler and discussed our options, including the limit each of us was able to spend at the time.